OnFocusAcademy/DanielLang/docs/Core.md

 (foldr (lambda (sum n) (+ sum n)) 0 [1 2 3 4 5]) ;=> 15
 ```

-The reducer can receive up to the same 3 arguments as `map`.
+The reducer can receive up to the same 4 arguments as `reduce`.

 ### Map Functions